Optimization-Guided Diffusion for Interactive Scene Generation: Toy Experiment

 \subsection{Experiment Setup}

-We consider a controlled two-dimensional generation task where the initial diffusion state is sampled from a standard Gaussian distribution, while the target distribution consists of five separated Gaussian clusters arranged in a predefined geometric layout.
-Each cluster represents a distinct mode, resulting in a geometrically structured multi-modal distribution.
-A lightweight MLP-based diffusion model is trained to transform samples from the standard Gaussian into this five-mode target distribution, allowing the model to learn the multimodal manifold structure of the target distribution.
+We consider a controlled two-dimensional generation task in which the initial diffusion state is sampled from a standard Gaussian distribution, while the target distribution is composed of five well-separated Gaussian clusters arranged in a predefined geometric configuration.
+Each cluster corresponds to a distinct mode, forming a structured multi-modal distribution.
+A lightweight MLP-based diffusion model is trained to map samples from the standard Gaussian prior to this target distribution, enabling the model to capture the underlying multi-modal manifold structure.

-To examine how guidance reshapes the learned manifold, we introduce a single guidance point (yellow star in \cref{fig:toy_exm}) together with a reward term \(R(x)\) that encourages samples to move closer to this point.
-The guidance point is chosen to satisfy two properties.
-First, it is placed deliberately in a low-density region, lying outside all five Gaussian modes of the target distribution.
-Second, it is positioned closest to one particular mode, which induces a clear directional preference for the guided refinement.
-This design introduces a deliberate trade-off: the reward \(R(x)\) pulls samples toward the guidance point, while the diffusion model must simultaneously remain faithful to the original target distribution.
-This controlled conflict allows us to examine whether a guidance method can satisfy the external preference without collapsing or distorting the underlying modes.
+To study how guidance affects the learned manifold, we introduce a guidance point (yellow star in \cref{fig:toy_exm}) together with a reward term \(R(x)\) that encourages samples to move toward this location.
+The guidance point is deliberately placed in a low-density region outside all five Gaussian modes of the target distribution, while remaining closest to one particular mode, thereby inducing a clear directional preference for the guided refinement.
+This setup creates an explicit trade-off: the reward \(R(x)\) pulls samples toward the guidance point, whereas the diffusion model favors samples that remain consistent with the original target distribution.
+Such a controlled conflict allows us to examine whether a guidance mechanism can accommodate the external preference without collapsing or significantly distorting the underlying modes.